wearewebera/image-devops-tools/README.md

 installation it also configures the `.bashrc` file with a helper script which loads all the autocomplete for the installed tools.

+This script is kinda of idempotent, you can run it multiple times and it will only update the binaries and packages, except for gcloud and AWS CLI, because they have their own update processes.

 ## Installed Tools
 * GitLab Runnner
 * Helm